The historical connection of gambling crime and organized

-One reason for this connection was the common Irish background of players, police, politicians of the late nineteenth century.
+One reason for this connection was the common Irish background of players, police, and politicians of the late nineteenth century.

-A more important reason, however, was that the gambling union the political machine were often part of the same neighborhood organizations.
+A more important reason, however, was that the gambling union and the political machine were often part of the same neighborhood organizations.

 Gambling operations such as numbers, depended on a large number of runners who have cultivated more or less the same way of making friends with local citizens as an enclosing captain.

-Thus, organized crime was entrenched in Chicago other American cities long before the passage of the Volstead Act in 1920.
+Thus, organized crime was entrenched in Chicago and other American cities long before the passage of the Volstead Act in 1920.